 Best time to go: 08/31 - 09/29

 There is something distinctly American about the humble apple.
-For this reason alone, it seems fitting that an apple festival has become such a large part of the cultural landscape in our nation’s capitol.
+For this reason alone, it seems fitting that an apple festival (every weekend in September at Great Country Farms) has become such a large part of the cultural landscape in our nation’s capitol.

 Start at Bluemont Vineyard